bluenote-1577/skani/README.md

 - Query_file: the filename of the query.
 - ANI/AAI: the ANI or AAI estimate.
 - Aligned_fraction_query/reference: fraction of query/reference covered by alignments.
-- Ref/Query_name: the id of the first contig in the reference/query file.
+- Ref/Query_name: the id of the first record in the reference/query file.

 ## Citation